 When designing a MATH table, device tables may be specified for many values used for positioning elements of a formula.
 This creates the potential that many device corrections may accumulate in a given layout.
 However, such accumulation would result in metrics for formula elements that are significantly different from scaled-adjusted dimensions of the same elements rendered on a high-resolution device.
 It would produce inconsistencies between screen and print renditions, and could also lead to clipping.
 For these reasons, accumulation of many corrections is undesirable.

-While a font may specify device corrections, use of these corrections is under the control of a given layout engine implementtion.
+While a font may specify device corrections, use of these corrections is under the control of a given layout engine implementation.
 To maintain consistency across devices with different resolutions, an engine may limit the number of device corrections that are accumulated, or may ignore them altogether.
 A layout engine can also supply its own corrections where none are indicated in the font.
 Since the accumulated size of corrections should be kept to a minimum it is recommended that device tables referenced by a MathValueRecord use format 1 for representation of correction values.
 This format allows corrections of at most -2to +1 pixels.
 The recommended values to use in MathValueRecords are -1, 0, or 1.

 MathValueRecord